Zeev Sternhell, dovish Israeli expert on fascism, dies at 85

 Following Israel’s 2014 war with Palestinian militants in the Gaza Strip, Sternhell told the Haaretz newspaper — for which he was a regular columnist — that “Israeli democracy has become increasingly eroded, until it reached a new nadir in the current war.
 The indicators (of fascism) you asked about definitely exist here.”

-Hebrew University President Asher Cohen said that Sternhall’s “innovative research changed the way our scientific community perceives of ideological movements, in general, and radical movements, in particular.”
+Hebrew University President Asher Cohen said that Sternhell’s “innovative research changed the way our scientific community perceives of ideological movements, in general, and radical movements, in particular.”

 “He was an honest man, one who tirelessly pursued peace and justice,” he added.